mayaanne/foundations/sprint-1/end-of-sprint-1-checklist.md

 I have:
 - [ ] added, committed, and pushed `my-reflections-sprint-1.md`
 - [ ] created a pull request for `your-name.md` file in ko-wai-koe
+- [ ] completed Set Remotes and Sync Fork challenge
+- [ ] completed Setup Blog using Git pages challenge and checked pages are live
+- [ ] introduced myself on Slack
 - [ ] filled out the feedback form